 The project contains 3 main modules:

 - Contracts: It defines the contractual validity of the CorDapp.
-You can read more about it here.
+You can read more about it in R3's Technical Documentation.
 States are created in the same module, they are the actual information stored in the ledger.

 - Workflows: The flows enable automated agreeing to the ledger states.
 Detailed documentation can be found on the Corda website.